Attorneys must earn the required 15 hours of CLE before January 1, 2026, but have until March 31 to report hours to the Commission.

 Please note that pending attendance is NOT counted toward the 15-hour requirement, nor is it eligible to be carried forward, until is it paid for and becomes attendance rather than pending attendance.

 Yes.
-You need to ensure that you have paid all noncompliance fees and that the hours you included on the Affidavit get reported by the provider and appear on your account.
+Please pay all noncompliance fees and ensure that the hours included on your Affidavit are reported by the provider and appear on your account.
 It is the attorney’s responsibility to ensure attendance is timely and accurately reported in order to avoid fines and possible suspension of their license.

 Non-accredited courses submitted by attorneys for approval are not eligible for an Affidavit of Compliance.